shohiebsense/MyDevelopingJournal/README.md

 26. Not All places are supported with 3d Buildings on Google Map, oer 2021/06/02

 27. Android Studio is currently not stable for Mac Big Sur with M1 Chip.
 It affects Emulator and the Terminal.
 Use the Arctic Fox.
-Still Beta per 2021 June 25
+Still Beta per 2021 June 25'

+28. Use Emulator with arm64 processor when you are using Mac with M1 Chip.